SAP-samples/teched2025-AD161/README.md

 The producing app provides an interface to the data and publishes its definition.
 The consuming app imports the interface definition and builds on top of it.

-In the first part of this session, you build two CAP apps: _xflights_ is an app that holds masterdata for flights, airlines, ... and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the masterdata provided by _xflights_.
+In the first part of this session (Exercises 1 and 2), you build two CAP apps: _xflights_ is an app that holds masterdata for flights, airlines, ... and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the masterdata provided by _xflights_.

-In the second part of the session, you extend the _xtravels_ app and also consume a BDC Data Product.
+In the second part of the session (Exercises 3 and 4), you extend the _xtravels_ app and also consume a BDC Data Product.

 <br>![](./assets/images/i_0020.png)

+In CAP, Data Product consumption is always realized via virtual tables and remote sources in a HANA Cloud database instance.
+That is, the CAP application doesn't directly communicate with BDC via the Delta Sharing protocol, but utilizes a HANA remote source with the "deltasharing" adapter for this communication.
+The Data Product's share tables are represented via virtual tables in HANA, so that from a modelling perspective they are not different from local tables.

 This session focuses on the CAP part of the integration: we assume that there already is a BDC tenant with the required Data Product installed, and that we have access to that tenant.